 - Difficulty hearing friends or family on the telephone is another sign of hearing loss.

-- Family and friends start comment that the TV is too loud—and they are not just talking about the commercials.
+- Family and friends start to comment that the TV is too loud—and they are not just talking about the commercials.

-- Sometimes, those with hearing loss misunderstand what people are saying, causing some ideas, sentences or thoughts not to make sense.
+- Sometimes, those with hearing loss misunderstand what people are saying, causing some ideas, sentences or thoughts to not make sense.

 - Hearing loss can make it difficult to focus on and follow conversations.
 Have you noticed this happening for yourself or a loved one?

 - Exhaustion or headaches at the end of a day can be another sign.
 This may be caused by the extra work it takes to hear the surroundings.

 - Difficulty following a conversation if two or more people are talking at once can be another symptom.